heenamkung/TIL/design_pattern/design_pattern_creational.md

 - Ultimately adding more code to the project (interface), increasing the complexity
 - DI happens in runtime not compile time, so may be harder to find bugs

-## Structural
-Object/class composition or how objects can be combined to form larger structures.

-Example: Proxy, Adapter

-## Behavioral
-How objects/classes interact and communicate with each other.

-Example: Observer, Iterator, Strategy